Turneo/LightHouse/Documentation/README.md

 - Embedded with xUnit Support (Selected to be able to run the test on portable devices).

-LightHouse is a registered trademark of Turneo AG.
+LightHouse is a registered trademark of Turneo AG (www.turneo.com).